Delhi Gang Rape Photo Shoot

 A gang rape editorial photo shoot by Raj Shetye called 'The Wrong Turn featuring model Pooja Mor reminiscent of the Delhi Gang Rape caused international outrage due to its insensitivity worldwide in 2014.

-The shoot glamorised the 2012 Delhi Gang Rape "...the photos show a model being sexually assaulted by men sitting on a set resembling a bus.
-One image in the series called “The Wrong Turn” shows a man grabbing her shoulder while she looks away in disapproval and is pushing away another man.
-Another picture shows the model lying down while one man fondles her leg and the other holds her down."

 The parents of the gang rape victim dubbed Nirbhaya described the incident as "he...has mocked a girl's struggle.
 He has no right to play with anyone's sentiments." and "they should be ashamed of it.... he should be punished... the photo shoot should be banned."

 National Commission for Women called for strict action against the photo shoot, Congress MP from Bihar Ranjeet Ranjan described the incident as disgusting and said she had given a notice in the Lok Sabha for discussion on the issue.
 Activist Abha Singh condemned the act saying it was "not only a national shame but also legally a crime."